aadibhat09/aadi_2025/_posts/2025-03-09-feature-write-up-3_IPYNB_2_.md

 This meets the CPT requirement of **user input handling** because the CRUD operations process input that the user gives, for example a user could ask to update a rating.
 This also meets the requirement of **list usage** by storing hotel data in a database.
 Furthermore, this is a **student-developed procedure**.
 For example, my DELETE method will check for an ID in the body, ensure that the current user is an admin, and update the database likewise.
 This uses **algorithms** by first **sequencing** (ensures that the input is valid and contains an ID), **selecting** (returns an error if the the user is not an admin), **iteration** (the method is called whenever a delete request is submitted), and **program output** (it will result in the frontend updating or receving an error).

+In this API, I have a CRUD class where I use each CRUD request to process.
+This example is the delete request.
+I ensure that the data that is in th request contains an ID.
+If not, an error is returned.
+I also ensure that the current user is an admin for safety purposes.
+If these criteria are met, then the hotel is deleted from the backend and a success message is sent.

 ```py
 class HotelAPI: